suresh-vsk/techAssignmentIov42/README.md

 - **Maintenance**: Custom HTML fixtures require updates for UI changes
 - **Complexity**: More complex setup than standard UI tests
 - **Learning Curve**: Team needs to understand SQL authentication approach
+- **⚠️ CRITICAL**: **Not testing real SauceDemo website** - testing custom HTML fixtures instead
+- **No Real Bug Detection**: Won't find actual bugs in SauceDemo's production code
+- **Limited UI/UX Validation**: Custom fixtures may not match real website behavior exactly

 ### When to Use SQL Authentication
 ✅ **Use When**:
-- Large test suites with many scenarios
+- Testing your test framework and automation code
-- Performance is critical
+- Performance is critical for large test suites
-- Testing post-login functionality
+- Testing business logic and workflows (not UI specifics)
-- Enterprise authentication scenarios
+- Enterprise authentication simulation and learning
-- Session persistence testing
+- Session persistence and security testing scenarios
+- Developing page object models and step definitions

 ❌ **Don't Use When**:
-- Testing login UI specifically
+- Testing the actual SauceDemo website for real bugs
-- Validating login API integration
+- Validating actual login UI/UX behavior
-- Simple test suites with few scenarios
-- Team unfamiliar with approach
+- Cross-browser compatibility testing on real site
+- Finding production issues in the actual application
+- Client wants validation of the real website functionality

 ## 📊 Performance Impact